 Sphingolipidoses occur when people do not have the enzymes needed to break down (metabolize) sphingolipids, which are compounds that protect the cell surface and serve certain functions in the cells.
 There are many types of sphingolipidoses besides Fabry disease:

 In Fabry disease, a glycolipid, which is a product of fat metabolism, accumulates in tissues.
 The enzyme needed to breakdown the glycolipid, called alpha-galactosidase A, does not work correctly.
-Because the defective gene for this rare inherited disorder is carried on the X chromosome, the full-blown disease occurs only in boys (see X-Linked Inheritance X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more ).
+Because the defective gene for this rare inherited disorder is carried on the X chromosome, the full-blown disease occurs only in boys (see X-Linked Inheritance X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more ).
 Because girls have two X chromosomes, affected girls may have symptoms but do not develop full-blown Fabry disease.

 The accumulation of glycolipid causes noncancerous (benign) skin growths (angiokeratomas) to form on the lower part of the trunk.
 The corneas become cloudy, resulting in poor vision.
 A burning pain may develop in the arms and legs, and children may have episodes of fever.
 Children with Fabry disease eventually develop kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney failure has many possible causes.
 Some lead to a rapid decline in kidney function... read more and heart disease, although, most often, they live into adulthood.
 Kidney failure may lead to high blood pressure, which may result in stroke.